AthenaDecisionSystems/athena-owl-core/docs/arch.md

 ![](./diagrams/system_context.drawio.png)

-As the system context diagram aids in identifying the interfaces with external systems and services, it helps to drive the components.
+The system context diagram aids in identifying the interfaces with external systems and services when the system is deployed.

 In this diagram we have the following external actors: